expressjs/expressjs.com/en/advanced/best-practice-security.md

 }))
 ```

-## Prevent brute-force attacks against authorisation
+## Prevent brute-force attacks against authorization

 Make sure login endpoints are protected to make private data more secure.

-One simple and in the same time quite powerful way is to block authorisation attempts by 2 metrics:
+A simple and powerful technique is to block authorization attempts using two metrics:
-1. The first is number of consecutive failed attempts by Username and IP pair.
+1. The first is number of consecutive failed attempts by the same user name and IP address.
-1. The second is number of failed attempts from IP per long period of time.
-For example, block IP on 100 failed attempts per day.
+1. The second is number of failed attempts from an IP address over some long period of time.
+For example, block an IP address if it makes 100 failed attempts in one day.

-[rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) package provides tools to make that easy and fast.
-You can find [an example of brute-force protection in docs](https://github.com/animir/node-rate-limiter-flexible/wiki/Overall-example#login-endpoint-protection)
+[rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) package provides tools to make this technique easy and fast.
+You can find [an example of brute-force protection in the documentation](https://github.com/animir/node-rate-limiter-flexible/wiki/Overall-example#login-endpoint-protection)

 ## Ensure your dependencies are secure